lokal-ninja/england/content/cities/london/all-in-a-pickle.md

 ---
-title: "All In A Pickle"
+title: "All In a Pickle"
 url: /london/all-in-a-pickle/
 shop: deli
 ---